Andrew Hill High School

-Andrew Putnam Hill High School is a public secondary school, magnet, International Baccalaureate World School, and located in the Edenvale neighbourhood of San Jose, California, United States.
-The school opened in 1956, and educates approximately 2,173 students in grades 9–12.
+Andrew Putnam Hill High School is a public secondary school, magnet school, and International Baccalaureate World School, located in the Edenvale neighbourhood of San Jose, California, United States.
+The school opened in 1956, and educates approximately 1,564 students as of 2026.
 It is one of eighteen schools of the East Side Union High School District (ESUHSD).
 It is named after Californian painter and preservationist Andrew P. Hill.

 Demographics

-As of 2012, Andrew Hill High's demographics is close to that of Yerba Buena High School's, and is roughly 60% Mexican American, 33% Asian American, 2.9% White, 2.3% African American and 1.4% other (Native American and Pacific Islander).
+As of 2012, Andrew Hill High's demographics is relatively close to that of neighbouring Yerba Buena High School's, and is roughly 66% Mexican American, 25% Asian American, 2.3% White, 1.4% African American and 1% other (Native American and Pacific Islander).

-As of the 2011-2012 school year, Andrew Hill High School had a 73.4% graduation rate amongst its senior class.
-This number is up from the 2010-2011 graduation rate of 72.7%, but still a two-year low from the 2009-2010 graduation rate of 78.3%.
-Of these students, 30.6% who graduated, or 131 of 585 of the senior class students, graduated having met the requirements to admission to the University of California and/or California State University campuses.
+As of the 2023–2024 school year, Andrew Hill High School had an 83.8% graduation rate amongst its senior class.
+This number is up from the 2022-2023 graduation rate of 82.1%.

 In 2007, 45% of the school's students qualified for the free lunch program, compared to the district average of 25%.
 In 2010, 55% of the school's students qualified for the federally subsidized lunches, the best measure of the percentage of low-income students at each school.
 Andrew Hill receives Title I low income funding under the No Child Left Behind Act.